bmiddha/cs-lounge-display/README.md

+This project is archived.
+Project tempus https://github.com/bmiddha/tempus will continue the legacy of this project.

 # cs-lounge-display

 A web app that displays info and upcoming events about the CS department and CS student organizations at UIC